Château de Calavon

 Domaine Pieracci is now a domain that counts in Bandol.
 Become unavoidable by the...

-Facing due south, the terroir consists of a siliceous soil filtering micaschists, schists and white quartz.
-The slopes are quite gentle.
+South-facing, the terroir is made up of a siliceous soil filtering micaschists, schists and white quartz.
 The average age of the vines is around 30 years.
 They benefit from a hot and dry climate in summer.
 The nights are cool, summer and winter.
-This thermal amplitude is ideal for reaching good maturities.
-Our plots are grassed throughout the estate on a temporary basis.
-This helps to maintain the soil on the hillside areas.
-In addition, it ensures biological and animal diversity while being a balanced fertilizer resource.
-At the entrance to the domain, you will have to cross a "Canadian passage".
-This one is not made so that the sheep do not leave the estate but to avoid that the wild boars do not enter it.
+This thermal amplitude is ideal to reach good maturity.
+Our plots are grassed over the entire estate on a temporary basis.
+This allows us to maintain the soil on the hillside areas.
+At the entrance of the estate, you will have to cross a "Canadian passage".
+At the entrance of the domain, you will have to cross a "Canadian passage", which is not made to prevent the ewes from leaving the domain but to avoid the wild boars from entering it.

 The history of the estate dates back to the 17th century.
-The lands of the estate then belonged to the Carthusian monastery of La Verne, located a little higher up in the Maures massif.
+At that time, the land of the estate belonged to the Carthusian monastery of La Verne located a little further up in the Maures massif.
 At that time less than 10 hectares were cultivated in vines.
 In 1884, a terrible Cholera epidemic struck the region and miraculously stopped on the estate.
-A statue of the Virgin Mary was then built in recognition.
-She gave her name to the estate.
-1884 inherited the name of our prestigious cuvée.
-Organic conversion will mark a new era for the Domaine Sainte Marie: it began in 2009 and since 2015 all our wine production has been certified organic.
+A statue of the virgin Sainte-Marie was then built in recognition.
+She gave her name to the estate.1884 inherited the name of our prestige cuvée.1884 marked a new era for Domaine Sainte Marie: organic conversion began in 2009 and since 2015 all our wine production is certified organic.